OctopusDeployLabs/workertools/README.md

 - `octopuslabs/azure-workertools:VERSION`
 - `octopuslabs/azure-workertools:VERSION-win.2022`

+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/azure-workertools/tags).

 ### Flyway workertools

 This image contains all the necessary tooling to use the execution container feature with Octopus Deploy when running commands using flyway.